How to Recognize Pain in Cats?

 I think my cat is in pain, what now?

-When you suspect your cat might be in pain, have a vet examine them.
-Prolonged periods of pain without treatment and/or pain management will put unnecessary stress on your cat and affect their well-being.
-A vet can examine the source of the pain, provide treatment where possible, and provide pain relief.
-Never give cats human pain medication as most are dangerous to cats.
-Medication like Aspirin can lead to kidney and liver damage, ulcers and other issues.
-And one dose of regular-strength Tylenol contains enough acetaminophen to kill a cat.
+If you suspect your cat is in pain, have them examined by a vet.
+Prolonged pain without treatment or pain management places unnecessary stress on your cat and affects their wellbeing.
+A vet can identify the source of the pain, offer appropriate treatment and provide safe pain relief.
+Never give cats human pain medication, most are toxic and dangerous for them.
+For example, aspirin can cause kidney and liver damage, ulcers and other problems, and a single dose of regular-strength Tylenol (acetaminophen) can be lethal to a cat.

 Conclusion

-While some signs of pain in cats may be subtle, especially when the pain or illness is chronic, by staying vigilant and being aware about the signs cats might send when in pain we can provide them with treatment and relief as soon as possible.
-Suspected pain should always be investigated and treated at the vet.
+While some signs of pain in cats can be subtle, especially with chronic pain or illness, staying observant and recognising these signs early allows you to seek treatment and provide relief as soon as possible.
+Any suspected pain should always be checked and treated by a vet.

 If you would like to know more about our cat sitting or cat relocation services, feel free to contact us.
 Our team will be happy to help.